You are here

 If you have concerns about advertising of therapeutic goods that cannot be actioned by us, you may wish to contact the consumer protection agency for your jurisdiction, as advertisers may have obligations under state and territory fair trading/consumer affairs legislation.
 Contact details for state and territory consumer protection agencies are available on the ACCC website.

-If your complaint falls within our jurisdiction, it will be progressed as a case for assessment against our Risk Based Activity Model (see below).
+If your complaint falls within our jurisdiction, it will be assessed against our Risk Based Activity Model (see below).
 If your complaint was provided via our portal, you will receive a unique number for your reference.

-We have a 'no wrong door' policy.
-Where we are not able to action your complaint, we will refer your complaint to the right agency with the appropriate jurisdiction to action your complaint.
-In these cases, you will be advised of the agency to which your complaint has been referred and the status of your complaint.
-However, because the complaint has now been referred to another regulator, it will be closed in the TGA advertising complaints management system.
+Where we are not able to action your complaint, we may refer your complaint to the agency with the appropriate jurisdiction to action.
+In these cases, you will be advised of the agency to which your complaint has been referred and the TGA will take no further action in relation to your complaint.

 Categorising your complaint of advertising non-compliance